 Another traditional accompaniment is fresh roasted popcorn hot off of the fire.
 Just as we were chatting away, the coffee began to percolate and bubble out of the top of the pot.
 She quickly poured some of the coffee mixture out of the pot into a small cup and then back into the pot, setting it again on the fire.

 The small Eritrean cups, finjal, were sitting on a tray on the coffee table.
-Holding only 2-3 ounces, made of fine China, and without handles, they were each sitting on their respective saucer with a tiny stirring spoon placed beside.
+Holding only 2-3 ounces, made of fine china, and without handles, they were each sitting on their respective saucer with a tiny stirring spoon placed beside them.
 In the middle of the table were the cups holding the sugar and creamer.
-A little sugar is the usual compliment for the coffee, but because it is so smooth it hardly needs anything else.
+A little sugar is a usual complement for the coffee, but because it is so smooth it hardly needs anything else.
 By now most of the grounds have settled to the bottom, but just to catch any remaining that may be floating she inserts a tiny coil of horse hair into the top of the spout.
 Gently pouring into the tiny cups, I could hardly wait.

 Serve Eritrea Coffee